alexnaev/AvdragsBerserk/README.md

 # AvdragsBerserk
-Cut down on your payments with "Payment Berserker"
+Cut down on your payments with "Payment Berserker", a loan calculator written in Javascript